Aig00015/Deep-learning-prediction-of-electrode-voltage-for-metal-ions-batteries/README.md

 - ✅ model training and testing

 Running maincode.ipynb will reproduce the full workflow, from data loading and preprocessing to model training and evaluation.
 Simply update the file paths as needed.
+For best results, it is recommended to run the notebook multiple times.